 - Oral cyanocobalamin is suitable only for the small number of people with proven dietary deficiency of vitamin B12.
 See this BMJ article.

-Please note: American patients may be able to access Hydroxocobalamin via prescription from both CVS and Walgreens pharmacies.
+Please note: American patients may be able to access hydroxocobalamin via prescription from both CVS and Walgreens pharmacies.

-- Methlycobalamin (active B12) - It is available in injection form in the UK from private doctors or available over the counter in the form of; sublingual lozenges, capsules, sublingual sprays, nasal sprays and patches.
+- Methylcobalamin (active B12) - It is available in injection form in the UK from private doctors or available over the counter in the form of; sublingual lozenges, capsules, sublingual sprays, nasal sprays and patches.
 It's important to note that these supplements do not help everyone.